robindouglasjohnson/gruescript/docs/gruescript.md

 `room`
 : The room that the player is currently standing in.

+`conversation`
+: If your game has `conversation on`, this variable contains the internal name of the thing the player is currently talking to, if any.
+If there is no conversation going on, its value will be zero.

 `cantsee`
 : If this value is zero, the player can see.
 If it is 1 (or anything else) they cannot.
 Remember that a value of zero is the same as having